-As of March 31, 2022, we did not have any off-balance sheet arrangements as defined in Item 303(a)(4)(ii) of Regulation S-K.
+As of June 30, 2022 and December 31, 2021, we did not have any off-balance sheet arrangements.

 Administrative Services Agreement

 Commencing on September 22, 2021, we agreed to pay Kingstown Capital Management L.P., an affiliate of our Sponsor, \$15,000 per month for office space, utilities and secretarial and administrative support services.
 Upon the earlier of the completion of the initial Business Combination or our liquidation, we will cease paying such monthly fees.